RykeDaxter/MycoMerger/README.md

 `MergerManager.AddMergeData("SourceCardName", "TargetCardName", "Result")`
 * You can also specify `MergeInheritance` for a merge using:
 `MergerManager.AddMergeData("SourceCardName", "TargetCardName", "Result", "MergeInheritance")`
-* If you don't include MycoMerger but want to add the option for any users who do install it, you can set an extended property for cards using the InscryptionAPI CardInfo extension with the following format:
+* If you don't include MycoMerger, you can set an extended property for cards using the InscryptionAPI CardInfo extension with the following format:
-`SourceCardInfo.SetExtendedProperty("MycoMerger", new Dictionary<string, string> { "TargetCard1": "Result1", "TargetCard2": "Result2:MergeInheritance" … } )`
+`SourceCardInfo.SetExtendedProperty("MycoMerger", "TargetCardName1:Result1, TargetCardName2:Result2:MergeInheritance … " )`
+* `SourceCardInfo` can be retrieved with `CardLoader.GetCardByName("SourceCardName")`.
+* Beware that if the `SourceCard` already has MycoMerger data as using `SetExtendedProperty` will overwrite that data.
+You can retrieve that data using `SourceCardInfo.GetExtendedProperty("MycoMerger")` and check if any data exists using `string.IsNullOrWhiteSpace`.
+You can append any new data with `string.Concat(ExistingMycomergerData, ",", "AdditionalMycomergerData")` before using that to set the extended property but beware duplicate `TargetCardName` entries.
 </details>

 <details>